PyBermuda/pybermuda-challenges/README.md

 This repository contains scripts for small Python challenges to try, and subsequently discuss, at PyBermuda meetups.

+It is recommended that you [fork this repository](https://github.com/PyBermuda/pybermuda-challenges/fork) and keep a the copy on your own GitHub account.

 ## Environment

 It is strongly recommended to use a virtual environment to run these challenges.
 To create a new virtual environment, run the following command: